Nemesis (Resident Evil): In video games

-The character has been featured in other games outside of the Resident Evil franchise as well, such as in the Capcom title Under the Skin alongside Jill, and serves as a boss the player must steal coins from in a Raccoon City-inspired level.
-In an interview, Marvel vs. Capcom 3: Fate of Two Worlds producer Ryouta Niitsuma stated a desire to use the Nemesis in the title as a "monster-type" character from the Resident Evil series, but was dropped after considering it too "grotesque and disgusting" and in consideration of ESRB ratings.
+The character has been featured in other games outside of the Resident Evil franchise as well, such as in the Capcom game Under the Skin alongside Jill, and serves as a boss the player must steal coins from in a Raccoon City-inspired level.
+In an interview, Marvel vs. Capcom 3: Fate of Two Worlds producer Ryouta Niitsuma stated a desire to use the Nemesis as a "monster-type" character from the Resident Evil series, but was dropped after considering it too "grotesque and disgusting" and in consideration of ESRB ratings.
 The character would instead appear briefly in the game's ending sequence for the Hulk.
 However, despite the initial concerns about its inclusion, the Nemesis appears as a playable character in Ultimate Marvel vs. Capcom 3, an updated version of Marvel vs. Capcom 3.
 The Nemesis returns as a playable character in Marvel vs. Capcom: Infinite.
-In the game's story, following the Convergence, it is captured by A.I.M.brella leader M.O.D.O.K. and reprogrammed as his enforcer; it later battles and is defeated by Chris Redfield and Mike Haggar.
+In the story, following the Convergence, it is captured by A.I.M.brella leader M.O.D.O.K. and reprogrammed as his enforcer; it later battles and is defeated by Chris Redfield and Mike Haggar.
 In the tactical role-playing game Project X Zone, Nemesis appears as a rival unit.
 He reappeared as a recurring rival unit in Project X Zone 2 as well.
-Nemesis appeared in an online multiplayer battle royale game Knives Out as a costume at July 29 to August 12, 2021.
+Nemesis appeared in an online multiplayer battle royale game Knives Out as a costume from July 29 to August 12, 2021.
 Nemesis, along with Leon S. Kennedy and Jill Valentine, appeared in Dead by Daylight as playable characters.

 Cards based on Nemesis appear in the SNK vs. Capcom: Card Fighters series.
 He was also included in the 2012 mobile games Minna to BIOHAZARD Clan Master in both its regular and damaged states from Resident Evil 3.
-In the 2019 game TEPPEN a card for the character was added in its "Day of Nightmares" expansion, and later another in its "A Dark Agenda" expansion, this one modeled after its appearance in the Resident Evil 3 remake.
+In the 2019 game TEPPEN, a card for the character was added in its "Day of Nightmares" expansion, and later another in its "A Dark Agenda" expansion, this one modeled after its appearance in the Resident Evil 3 remake.
 His outfit also appears in Dead Rising Deluxe Remaster (2024) for Frank West.
 In printed trading card media, he appears in the Bandai produced game Resident Evil: The Deck Building Game.